gatsby-uc/plugins/packages/gatsby-adapter-fastify/README.md

 ### Gatsby Redirects

+// NOTE - There are routes that match both page and redirect.
+Pages take precedence over redirects so the redirect will not work:

+- page: "/routes/redirect/existing" and redirect: "/routes/redirect/existing" -> "/routes/redirect/hit"

 TODO: Does this still apply?
 We support the use of `statusCode` but do not currently support `conditions`, `ignoreCase`, or `force` as discussed in the [`createRedirect` docs](https://www.gatsbyjs.com/docs/reference/config-files/actions/#createRedirect).